112523chen/CET4973-Fall-Project/README.md

 ## Project Description

-Create a Supervised Machine Learning model to predict a listing price for an Airbnb in NYC
+Create a web application that predict a listing price for a new Airbnb in NYC using supervised machine learning

 ## Data Source